jina-ai/jina/docs/tutorials/quesion-answering-bot.md

 We try to give credit where credit is due and want to mention the paper, that introduced the doc2query approach [here](https://arxiv.org/pdf/1904.08375.pdf).

 ## Building the Encoder
-The next step is to build the `Executor` that we will use to create vector representations from human-readable text.
+The next step is to build the `Executor`, which we will use to create vector representations from human-readable text.

 ```python
 class TextEncoder(Executor):